 Openmp give a barrier for all threads.
 Here is a class to perform a barrier with only a group of threads.

 This quicksort class is a copy of the one from ScalFMM.
-It uses Omp tasks if supported otherwise it uses a homemade stack of intervals.

 In this post I put the code of a small program I developed a week ago about an OpenMP server for linux socket.
 So this server is using a thread pool and tasks.
 Also I wrote a minimalist client that… Read more